-Hostiles moving throughout the base take the most direct path to wherever they are going.
+- Hostiles moving throughout the base take the most direct path to wherever they are going.
 Placing armed proximity mines in these areas pre-emptively should clean up any stragglers who made it past the security stations.
 Mines placed in doorways will detonate when flying units come down to get through.
 To avoid proximity mines with your own agents: micro-manage their movement to 'take the other door' or 'move up the far side of the corridor', etc. If Boomeroids are used, that thoroughfare is now off limits to X-Com - plan your movement carefully around such devices since they will move about (overhead view, purple dot).

-When hostiles are approaching from a side corridor, throw boomeroids forward (set bomb, don't RMB-throw) into the corner to get the bomb to jump immediately towards approaching entities ...otherwise don't since your retreat and regroup will be painful.
+- When hostiles are approaching from a side corridor, throw boomeroids forward (set bomb, don't RMB-throw) into the corner to get the bomb to jump immediately towards approaching entities ...otherwise don't since your retreat and regroup will be painful.
 Don't Get Hurt!

-- A Power Sword can make narrow shortcuts through the concrete wall.
-Cut away high up to stop ground forces using the new corridor.
+- A Power Sword can make one-wide shortcut through the concrete walls.
+Cut away high up to stop enemy ground forces using the new corridor.
 The only threat will be Skeletoids since they can fly.
-A Psimorph won't fit.

-Defensive craters in a corridor to remove flanking opportunities for enemy units is a very desperate tactic.
+- Defensive craters in a corridor to remove flanking opportunities for enemy units is a very desperate tactic.

 Theft Of Funds